reowst/sdk/README.md

 ## Building Network Next

-To use Network Next, you must integrate SDK integrates with your game client and server.
+To use Network Next, you must integrate the Network Next SDK with your game client and server.

-Our SDK is extremely simple, and basically replaces the sendto/recvfrom for UDP packets, in order to steer game traffic across private networks with better performance than the public internet.
+Our SDK is extremely simple, and basically replaces the sendto/recvfrom API you already use to send UDP packets, so that it can steer traffic across private networks with better performance than the public internet.

-To get started, first build the SDK from the source code in this repository.

-Visit [BUILDING.md](https://github.com/networknext/sdk/blob/master/BUILDING.md) for a guide for building on Windows, Mac and Linux.
+To get started, first visit [BUILDING.md](https://github.com/networknext/sdk/blob/master/BUILDING.md) for a guide for building on Windows, Mac and Linux.

-If you'd like to use our SDK for game consoles (PS4, Xbox One, Nintendo Switch), please email sales@networknext.com.
-We need to see proof that you are a licenced developer for these platforms before we can share this code with you.
+If you'd like to build our SDK on game consoles (PS4, Xbox One, Nintendo Switch), please email sales@networknext.com.
+Unfortunately, due to licencing restrictions, we need proof that you are a licenced developer for these platforms before we can share this code with you.

 ## Usage